MARK YOUR CALENDAR

 (Click any image to enlarge)

-The following are highlights from the many programs available at the West End and Coal Harbour community hubs.
-Check the websites listed at the end of this section for complete listings of events and activities.
+EDITOR’S NOTE: The following are highlights from the many programs available at the West End and Coal Harbour community hubs.
+Check the websites listed at the end of this calendar for complete listings of events and activities.

-PLEASE NOTE: Some free events require a membership in the presenting organization.
-Contact information for all is at the bottom of these listings.
+PLEASE NOTE: Some events require a membership in the presenting organization.

 Community Calendar / Arts & Entertainment / Families, Kids, & Teens / Senior Moments / LGBT+ / Venue Directory